google-github-actions/deploy-cloud-functions/README.md

 - `url`: The URL of your Cloud Function.
 Only available with HTTP Trigger.

-- `name`: The full resource name of the function (e.g. `projects/my-project/locations/my-location/functions/my-function.`)
+- `id`: The full resource name of the function (e.g. `projects/my-project/locations/my-location/functions/my-function.`)

 - `status`: The status of the function (e.g. `ACTIVE`)